 So pull out your iPod and create a soundtrack of songs to complete the mood for your event.
 And if you get stuck, check out the So Frenchy So Chic playlist on Spotify to complement any high tea at home.

-So there you have it, my top tips and tricks for hosting the perfect high tea at home to make even Martha Stewart proud.
-I really have just scratched the tip of the iceberg here and could spend all day helping you plan your gorgeous affair, so drop me a line and let’s make it happen!
+So there you have it, our top tips and tricks for hosting the perfect high tea at home to make even Martha Stewart proud.
+We really have just scratched the tip of the iceberg here and could spend all day helping you plan your gorgeous affair, so drop us a line and let’s make it happen!